Clicky

 In sports betting, ‘game lines’ are the basic betting odds and options offered by a sportsbook for a specific game.
 They provide the primary ways you can bet on an event’s outcome.

-These lines are set by oddsmakers to create a balanced market, encouraging bets on both sides of the game.
-The three core components that make up the game lines are the Point Spread, the Moneyline, and the Total (Over/Under).
+Oddsmakers set these lines to create a balanced market and attract bets on both sides.
+Every game line includes the Point Spread, the Moneyline, and the Total (Over/Under).

 The Three Core Components of Game Lines